 The best winter boot for most men is The North Face Chilkat V 400.
 It has great traction on most surfaces and is lightweight and versatile while remaining waterproof and warm.
 For those looking for a basic boot at a bargain price, the Columbia Bugaboot III is a great option.
 Our testers found it incredibly comfortable and warm enough for most applications.

-Our favorite winter boot for women is the Baffin Chloe.
-The Polywool and B-Tech lining kept our feet seriously warm and dry, while the construction promoted plenty of breathability to minimize sweating.
+The best winter boot for women is the Baffin Chloe.
+The Polywool and B-Tech lining kept our feet seriously warm and dry, while the construction allowed plenty of breathability to minimize sweating.
 The robust outsole has great traction when walking across snow and other slippery surfaces.
-If you'd like a more casual boot with a price tag that will make you smile, the Kamik Momentum offers great coverage, decent warmth, and it is easy to slip on and off.
+If you're looking for a more casual boot with a price tag that will put a smile on your face, the Columbia Minx Shorty IV offers cozy warmth, a secure fit, and is stylish to boot.

 Who is it best for:The North Face Chilkat V 400 is a great overall option for those who experience cold and snowy climates.
 Our testers raved over the balance of warmth and ice traction while these boots manage to remain light and comfortable.